aliedperezmartinez/jprinter/README.md

 # jprinter
 A simple Java library to print to a printer.
 It's aimed at small dot matrix printers, but can be used with anything accepting ESC codes.
 You'll probably need to bring yor own driver, though...
-More functionality can be added, but I haven had the need (nor actual hardware to test it currently)
+More functionality can be added, but I haven't had the need (nor actual hardware to test it currently)

 This library is part of a bigger project.
 TL;DR: I needed to print to an Epson TM-U220, but there was the possibility of a different printer to be used (which never hapened anyway)
 A driver for the Epson TM-U220 is provided.